 Lumineers are the type of dental veneers suitable for mild cases of pigmentation and other minor aesthetic issues.
 For more serious smile problems, porcelain veneers work better.

-4- You Can Get Dental Veneers in One Day
+4- You Can Get them in One Day

 Traditionally, the treatment period for dental veneers would take around a month or longer.
 There would be the few days where your dentist takes impressions of your mouth and sends them to a laboratory for manufacturing.